 Bodybuilding Athletes generally focus each muscle group one time per week.
 However, aesthetics athletes can also benefit greatly from adding strength training into their routine as part of their Mathias Method Programming.

 During the last 8-12 weeks before a show, it would be best to stick to the techniques that work best for you, but strength training must be a part of all other training times for optimal improvement.

 Bodybuilding Athletes should make their first main movement a strength movement in which they focus on strength along with aesthetics.
 This should be done by using a moderate amount of weight and training volume that slowly increases over time, as to not waste too much energy on only gaining strength.

-An example would be doing 5 sets of 5 repetitions on a main strength movement, like the squat or bench press, in which the weight stays the same in a given workout, but increases by 5-10lbs every week.
+An example would be doing 5 sets of 5 repetitions on a main compound exercise, like the squat or bench press, in which the weight stays the same in a given workout, but increases by 5-10lbs every week.
 This will give proper stimulus for strength along with improving overall growth.

 After this movement, all other training may be focused on muscular development.